 Repeat this exercise at least four times to relax.

 The important part, is that we all find the ways that works for us, ways that allows us to unwind and enjoy wellness.
 Being able to fall back onto relaxing things to do will help us learn how to relax.
-If it’s a work-related matter, and you are just about to do a big presentation, and you think to yourself “how do I calm my nerves”, take a few minutes to yourself.
-Step aside, and try the square breathing exercise mentioned above.
-By following these simple steps you will instantly feel a sense of calm coming over you and will then know how to calm yourself down, for the next time you might get this feeling again.
+If it’s a work-related matter, and you are just about to do a big presentation, take a few minutes to step aside and try the square breathing exercise mentioned above.
+By following these simple steps you will instantly feel a sense of calm coming over you.
+In addition, for the next time you get this feeling again, you'll have a better sense of how to calm yourself down effectively.

 In some cases, distractions can be useful as well.
 Just be sure to choose healthy distractions, and don’t rely on them to keep you from thinking about anything serious.
 Distractions can be useful in specific situations when you simply can’t get yourself to stop ruminating about something.